How to Fix the SSH "Connection Refused" Error

 Cause 3: Wrong Credentials

-Typos or incorrect credentials are common reasons for a refused SSH connection.
-This includes errors in the specified username or password, or wrong IP address.
-Any discrepancies lead to authentication failure and result in the connection being refused.
+Typos or incorrect credentials are common reasons for an SSH connection being refused.
+This includes errors in the specified username or password, or a wrong IP address.
+Any discrepancies result in authentication failure and cause the connection to be refused.

 Solution 3: Check and Fix Credential Errors